MovingtoMars/Passambler/README.md

 # Passambler
 Passambler is a simple scripting language.

-The language isn't finished yet, so stay tuned.
+Some packages aren't finished yet, but the language is usable.

 ## Examples
 A simple Hello World program looks like this: